 - Structural Change (SC)- This specifies what the structure looks like after the T rule has been applied.

 TG grammar is generated -It must be able to generate all and only the grammatical sentences of a language.
-A strong grammar will be capable of producing all the grammatically correct sentences and reject the ungrammatical sentences of a language.
+Strong grammar will be capable of producing all the grammatically correct sentences and reject the ungrammatical sentences of a language.
 TG grammar makes use of a set of rules which are formalised.
 This is a hallmark of the TG approach.